11 Things To Do At Least One Week Before Your Trip

 7. Download any language apps

 Headed to a country where English isn't the main language?
 Make sure you download an app or two to help guide you.
 Just knowing simple phrases might not be enough.
 From my experience, some locals in France will turn their noses up at you if you don't speak the language and you are trying to communicate with them.
 Now I'll be the first to tell you I barely know a lick of French other than the very basics.
 But using a trusty foreign language app is a life saver.
 While on the opposite end, the locals in Cuba I encountered, preferred me to speak English.
 I still downloaded and used a Spanish translation and dictionary app because it was absolutely necessary.
-Tip: Be sure to open the app and make any necessary in-app purchases prior to leaving.
+Tip: Be sure to open the app and make any necessary in-app purchases and downloads prior to leaving.

 8. Download entertainment apps